Guidebook Hiking in Finland was published in June 2019! See info and example pages.

-Hiking in Finland – Day Trips and Backpacking Expeditions.
-That's the name of the book I've been writing for the last year.
-It will be published in March 2019.
-Day hiking, multi-day expeditions, skills needed here up north, seasons, hiking with kids, winter hiking, best destinations, GPX tracks, everything about hiking in Finland! 🙂
+The perfect guidebook: Hiking in Finland!
+Day hiking, multi-day expeditions, best destinations, skills needed here up north, seasons, hiking with kids, winter hiking, good maps, GPX tracks, everything about hiking in Finland! 🙂

 This is a true story of a winter backpacking tour in -50°C. Weather forecasts had predicted -25, but the truth was... memorable!